L&Q charcoal textured image on content page header

 This involves a qualified engineer carrying out a test to see that the thermostatic mixing valves on the taps in your home are working properly and delivering safe water temperatures.

-This involves a qualified engineer carrying out a visual inspection of each fire-resisting door, including checking the fire-resisting qualities of the fire door hinges and all door hardware.
+This involves a qualified person carrying out a visual inspection of each fire-resisting door, including checking the fire-resisting qualities of the fire door hinges and all door hardware.

 Electrical installation inspections